 Wonder Weeks are designed to be measured from the due date of your baby, not the birth date.
+(There is a wonder weeks calculator available in the wonder weeks book.)
 So if your baby was born at 38 weeks, the first leap would be when your baby was 7 weeks old, not 5 weeks.
 You wait those two weeks between birth and the 40 week due date before you start counting the leaps.
 Many singleton parents find that the leaps line up better with birth date.
 I think the recommendation is to measure the leaps from both birth and due date and see which seem to line up better.

 Due Dates and Twins

 Going off of your twins due date is fine, but what is that due date?
 Twins often come early, and in fact, it is planned for a lot of them to come early.
 My twins shared a placenta, and some research put the due date for full-term birth at 37 weeks.
 So would you start counting then?
 Or do you still have to wait until 40 weeks?

 The creator insists on using the 40-week date to start counting leaps, even for preemies.
 Preemie twins would not be an exception to this.
 Only… I think they could be.
 My girls were born at 36.5 weeks, and according to all the different doctors who had seen them they were considered full term and there was no need to ever use a corrected age.
 This follows the idea that identical twins could be considered full term at 37 weeks.
 (Note: I am just going off of what I have heard from medical professionals.
 I am not a doctor.
 Listen to your doctor for this sort of thing.)

 My girls hit leaps on time from the birth date.
 In order to be as accurate as possible for leaps and twins, I think you need to take a look at a couple of things.
 Time leaps based off of birth date, 40 week due date, and maybe a date in between, like the 37 or 38 week date.
 This is more work, yes.
 But it might help you to be better able to predict when stormy times will appear.